baldiea75-tech/carisurg-portfolio/README.md

 1. **Receive** raw data from the electronic health record or nurse tablet entry
 2. **Validate and clean** each input using the same range filters and median imputation established in Days 1 and 2.
 A `missing_flag` is raised if any critical vital is imputed, warning the clinician that the output confidence is reduced (Miles et al., 2020)
 3. **Calculate NEWS2 score** by allocating 0-3 points per vital sign based on deviation from normal, plus 2 points for supplemental oxygen (RCP, 2017)
-4. **Run SIRS sepsis flag** as a secondary safety layer alongside NEWS2, checking for fever, tachycardia, and tachypnoea.
+4. **Run SIRS sepsis flag** as a secondary safety layer alongside NEWS2, checking for fever, tachycardia and tachypnoea.
 Research shows this combination improves sepsis sensitivity at triage (Dewitte et al., 2022)
 5. **Check composite shock flag** using the pattern identified in Day 2: SBP below 90 mmHg and heart rate above 110 bpm
 6. **Assign risk level** combining all three outputs.
 Any positive safety flag escalates the risk category upward regardless of the NEWS2 score alone
-7. **Output to triage dashboard** with Patient ID, NEWS2 score, SIRS criteria count, shock flag, final risk level, reason, and a data completeness indicator
+7. **Output to triage dashboard** with Patient ID, NEWS2 score, SIRS criteria count, shock flag, final risk level, reason and a data completeness indicator

 #### Risk categories